-Dr. Young-Key Kim-Renaud is Chair of the East Asian Languages and Literatures Department, Professor of Korean language and Culture and International Affairs, and a faculty member of the Linguistics Program at The George Washington University.
+Dr. Young-Key Kim-Renaud is Professor of Korean language and Culture and International Affairs of the East Asian Languages and Literatures Department and a faculty member of the Linguistics Program at The George Washington University.
 She was Chair of the Department of East Asian Languages and Literatures from 2002 to 2014.
 In the fall semester of 2014, she is a visiting professor at Nanjing University School of Foreign Studies, teaching two linguistics courses.
 She is the initiator and a co-convener of the annual Hahn Moo-Sook Colloquium in the Korean Humanities series at GW.
 Before joining GW, Dr. Kim-Renaud served as Assistant Program Director for Linguistics at the U.S. National Science Foundation (NSF).
 In 1986-87, she taught at Harvard University as a visiting lecturer.
 She is past President of the International Circle of Korean Linguistics (ICKL) and has been the Editor-in-Chief of its journal, Korean Linguistics, since 2002.

 Dr. Kim-Renaud has received major research awards and grants, including three Fulbright awards, twice for Korea and once for Jordan.
 She has won individual research grants from the Korea Foundation, the Korea Research Foundation, the American Council of Learned Societies and the Social Science Research Council, the Academy of Korean Studies, and the ROK Arts and Culture Foundation.
 She has received program and institutional grants for GW from the Korea Foundation, the Korea Research Foundation, as well as the ROK Ministries of Education, of Information, and of Culture.
 She has also won support for GW's Korean program from the Consortium of Universities of the Washington, DC, Metropolitan Area.